sosokill59/IP-Fraud/README.md

 # IP-Fraud

-Check the reputation of an IP with ipqualityscore.com's API.
+Check the reputation of an IP using ipqualityscore.com's API.

-You have to create account on www.ipqualityscore.com/create-account, and then get your API key.
+You have to create an account on www.ipqualityscore.com/create-account, and then get your free API key.

 This script will generate 2 files: 1 JSON file wich contains the informations about the IP and 1 HTML file to display this informations in a table.